With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Plug the programming shield into the Arduino such that the labels on the shield align with corresponding pins on the board.

-Plug the whole thing into your computer and program the ATtiny chip using the programming directions found here. *Note: You can skip ahead to Step 3 ...
+Plug the whole thing into your computer and program the ATtiny chip using the programming directions found here. *Note: You can skip ahead to Step 3 of that ...

 Self-contained 16-Digit display - Arduino & Attiny85by Panici